DUNE-DAQ/daq-buildtools/docs/README.md

 ```
 Note the assumption above is that you aren't developing listrev; if you were, then you'd want to replace `-b dunedaq-v2.6.0` with `-b <branch you want to work on>`.

 We're about to build and install the `listrev` package. (&#x1F534; Note: if you are working with other packages, have a look at the [Working with more repos](#working-with-more-repos) subsection before running the following build command.)
 By default, the scripts will create a subdirectory of MyTopDir called `./install ` and install any packages you build off your repos there.
 If you wish to install them in another location, you'll want to set the environment variable `DBT_INSTALL_DIR` to the desired installation path before calling the `dbt-workarea-env` command described below.
+You'll also want to remember to set the variable during subsequent logins to the work area if you don't go with the default.

 Now, do the following:
 ```sh